Manan0p/Sensai/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for full details.

+The MIT License allows you to use, modify, and distribute this software freely, with minimal restrictions.
+A copy of the license is included in the repository root.

+**Copyright © 2025 Manan**

 ## 👨‍💻 Author